OscarDL/CampusBooster-client/README.md

 </p>

 ## What is Campus Booster?
-Campus Booster is a .
+Campus Booster is a school management system for SUPINFO.

 ### Local install process